NWChemEx/PluginTemplate/README.md

 # Generate the template
 $ cookiecutter https://github.com/NWChemEx/PluginTemplate.git
 ```
-Follow the resulting to prompts to generate your plugin.
+Follow the resulting two prompts to generate your plugin.
 The resulting directory
 will contain the following:
 - `version.txt` - Holds the version of the plugin.
 Used by `CMakeLists.txt`.
 - `default_toolchain.cmake` - A simple CMake toolchain.
 Ignored by Git.